moxiecode/plupload/readme.md

 want to consider first.

 * Code that you contribute will automatically be licensed under the GPL, but will not be limited to GPL.
-* Although all contributors will get the credit for their work, copyright notices will be changed to [Moxiecode Systems AB](http://www.moxiecode.com/).
+* Although all contributors will get the credit for their work, copyright notices will be changed to [Ephox](http://www.ephox.com/).
 * Third party code will be reviewed, tested and possibly modified before being released.

 These basic rules help us earn a living and ensure that code remains Open Source and compatible with GPL license.
 All contributions will be added to the changelog and appear in every release and on the site.